AvijitBag07/bandwidthTest/guided_bandwidthTest_SYCLMigrated/README.md

 The BandwidthTest sample demonstrates how to measure the memcopy bandwidth of the GPU.

-- Measure device to device copy bandwidth.
+- Measure device-to-device copy bandwidth.
-- Measure host to device copy bandwidth for pageable and pinned memory.
+- Measure host-to-device copy bandwidth for pageable and pinned memory.
-- Measure device to host copy bandwidth for pageable and pinned memory.
+- Measure device-to-host copy bandwidth for pageable and pinned memory.

 > **Note**: For more information on how to use Syclomatic Tool, visit [Migrate from CUDA* to C++ with SYCL*](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/migrate-from-cuda-to-cpp-with-sycl.html#gs.vmhplg).